-Connecting your domain to your Ghost blog can look like a daunting task.
+Connecting your custom domain to your Ghost blog can look like a daunting task.
 Once you figure it out it's actually a pretty simple process and you will be able to finish it within a couple minutes.

 - Purchase a domain

 - Configure DNS records for your domain

 - Configure your blog to use your domain

 There are plenty of companies selling domains.
 Some provide a wider selection of domains, others are cheaper or more expensive.

 Sit down for a quick brainstorming session and come up with a domain name you love.
 Do a research with a couple companies to check out prices and availability of your domain to finally settle on the domain you want to use.